Morris Graves: Later years

 In 1965 Graves purchased 380 acres of redwood forest property, around a five-acre lake, in Loleta, California, near Eureka.
 He hired architect Ibsen Nelsen to design a home which, after numerous technical and financial problems, was eventually constructed beside the lake.
 Graves would live on this property, which he called simply 'The Lake', for the remaining 35 years of his life.
-Although a sign posted at the entrance to the property read "No visitors today, tomorrow, or the day after", Graves' assistant Robert Yarber lived there with him much of the time, and he occasionally allowed visits by family members and old friends.
+Although a sign posted at the entrance to the property read "No visitors today, tomorrow, or the day after", Graves's assistant Robert Yarber lived there with him much of the time, and he occasionally allowed visits by family members and old friends.

 In his sixties, Graves began a new phase of minimalist paintings of floral arrangements, works with a simplicity intended as a statement about the nature of beauty.
 He unpacked the "Instruments of a New Navigation" sculptures and completed them.
 He continued working in his garden, tending his flowers and manicuring the landscape of The Lake.

-Morris Graves died the morning of May 5, 2001 at his home in Loleta, hours after suffering a stroke.
+Morris Graves died the morning of May 5, 2001, at his home in Loleta, hours after suffering a stroke.

 Legacy

 Museum

 The Morris Graves Museum of Art, located in the restored Carnegie library building in Eureka, California, bears his name and contains a small collection of his works and much of his personal collection of works by other artists.

-The Morris Graves Museum in Eureka, California was formerly a Carnegie Free Library and is on the National Register of Historic Places.
+The Morris Graves Museum in Eureka, California, was formerly a Carnegie Free Library and is on the National Register of Historic Places.